junku-dev/waidoban/readme.md

 # waidoban
-Reduce file sizes to make storage easier on ereaders.
+Reduce file sizes to make storage easier on eReaders.

 ## About
+Waidoban gets its name from the japanese word "waidoban" which means "wide version".
+The term is associated with special releases of popular manga series that get re-released in larger format.
+The larger format allows for more chapters to be condensed into one volume decreasing storage needed to keep the entire series.
+This is why I used the name.
+Waidoban fits HQ PDFs into a smaller file.

 Waidoban is essentially a "wrapper" CLI for qpdf and ghostscript.
 Waidoban is not a fully featured "wrapper", it's just some python code to interface with these libraries to make editing files easier.